SILVER BOW CREEK/BUTTE AREA

 On related pages:

-The Silver Bow Creek/Butte Area site is in Butte, Montana and includes 26 miles of stream and streamside habitat.
+The Silver Bow Creek/Butte Area site is in and around Butte, Montana, and includes 26 miles of stream and streamside habitat downstream from Butte.
 Since the late 1800s, mining wastes have been dumped into areas in and around Butte, as well as into streams and wetlands near mining operations, and smelters and mills produced aerial emissions contaminated with arsenic and heavy metals.
 These activities contaminated soil, groundwater and surface water with heavy metals.

 What Has Been Done to Clean Up the Site?